-1. Message from the RDA Hunter Chair 5
+1. Message from the RDA Hunter Chairman 5

 2. Executive Summary 6

-2.1 Australia's Hunter Region
+2.1 Australia's Hunter Region 6

-2.2 RDA Hunter's initiatives and actions
+2.2 RDA Hunter's initiatives and actions 10

 3. Vision for the Hunter Region 15

 4. Role of RDA 16

 4.1 Framework and key determinants of long-term regional economic development 17

 5. Analysis of the Hunter 18

 Table 1: Economic output projections (2012-13 prices) 19

 5.1.
-The consequences of climate change abatement and adaptation policies 20
+The consequences of climate change abatement and adaptation policies.
+20

 5.2.
 Advancements in information technologies that will change how business is conducted and

 individuals learn, work and play 21

 5.3.
 Goods and services demand and competition from industrialising economies, eg China, India,

-Indonesia and South Korea 21
+Indonesia and South Korea.
+21

 5.4.
 Demographic trends and settlement patterns.
 22

 6. Regional Priorities 24

 6.1 The Hunter's Future Economy and Communities 24

 6.2 Hunter population developments 26

 6.3 Managing conflicting land use demands 27

 6.4 Asia: The Hunter Region's opportunity 28

 6.5 A responsive, forward looking infrastructure sector 29

 7. RDA Hunter activities, projects and initiatives 31

 7.1 Investment 32

 7.2 Innovation 34

 7.3 Infrastructure 36

 8. Sources 39

-Attachment 1: Hunter Regional Profile 40 A1Map1: Hunter Region, NSW 40 HUMAN CAPITAL 42 A1Graph1: Hunter and NSW Age Pyramid, 2011 42 A1Graph2: Level of Post-School Qualifications, Hunter 2011 42 A1Graph3: Per cent Highest Year of Schooling Completed, Hunter 2011 43 SUSTAINABLE COMMUNITIES AND POPULATION GROWTH 45 A1Graph4: Per cent Families by Weekly Family Income & Family Type, 2011 45 A1Graph5: Per cent Change in Population Age Groups Hunter & NSW, 2006-11 45 A1Graph7: Hunter Employed Persons, June Qtr 2002 - June Qtr 2012 46 A1Graph8: Hunter Unemployment Rate and Labour Force Participation Rate, June Qtr 2002 - - June Qtr 2012.
-46 A1Graph6: Per cent Hunter Employees by Occupation, May Qtr 2012 47 A1Graph9: Hunter Employment (Annualised) by Industry - 2001, 2006 and 2012 47 A1Map2: Hunter environmental features 49 ACCESS TO INTERNATIONAL NATIONAL AND REGIONAL MARKETS 50 A1Graph10: Newcastle Port Statistics, Coal Exports 2002-12 50 A1Graph11: Hunter and NSW per cent Employment by Industry Sector, May Qtr 2012 50 COMPARATIVE ADVANTAGES AND BUSINESS COMPETITIVENESS .
-51 A1Graph 12: Hunter per cent Employment by Industry Sector (Location Quotients), May Qtr 2012 51 Attachment 2: RDA Hunter Stakeholder Consultations and Partnerships 52 RDA Hunter Committee 2012 - 2013 Context for Planning - State and Federal Policies and Plans 54
+Atta chment 1: Hunter Regional Profile 40 A1Map1: Hunter Region, NSW 40 HUMAN CAPITAL A1Graph1: Hunter and NSW Age Pyramid, 2011 42 A1Graph2: Level of Post-School Qualifications, Hunter 2011 42 A1Graph3: Per cent Highest Year of Schooling Completed, Hunter 2011 43 SUSTAINABLE COMMUNITIES AND POPULATION GROWTH A1Graph4: Per cent Families by Weekly Family Income & Family Type, 2011 45 A1Graph5: Per cent Change in Population Age Groups Hunter & NSW, 2006-11.
+45 A1Graph7: Hunter Employed Persons, June Qtr 2002 - June Qtr 2012 46 A1Graph8: Hunter Unemployment Rate and Labour Force Participation Rate, June Qtr 2002 - June Q Qtr 2012 46 A1Graph6: Per cent Hunter Employees by Occupation, May Qtr 2012 47 A1Graph9: Hunter Employment (Annualised) by Industry - 2001, 2006 and 2012.
+47 A1Map2: Hunter environmental features 49 ACCESS TO INTERNATIONAL NATIONAL AND REGIONAL MARKETS 50 A1Graph10: Newcastle Port Statistics, Coal Exports 2002-12 50 A1Graph11: Hunter and NSW per cent Employment by Industry Sector, May Qtr 2012 50 CON IPARATIVE ADVANTAGES AND BUSINESS COMPETITIVENESS 51 A1Graph 12: Hunter per cent Employment by Industry Sector (Location Quotients), May Qtr 2012 51 Atta chment 2: RDA Hunter Stakeholder Consultations and Partnerships 52 RDA Hunter Committee 2012 - 2013 53 Con text for Planning - State and Federal Policies and Plans 54

-1. Message from the RDA Hunter Chair
+1. Message from the RDA Hunter Chairman

-RDA Hunter consistently advocates strongly for the region and strategically pursues a vision for the Hunter of sustainable economic growth and diversification, coupled with community wellbeing.
-RDA Hunter works with other regional organisations, hosts delegations and makes submissions to relevant panels, reviews and Ministers to influence the content of state and national policies and gain support for regional priorities.
+RDA Hunter advocates strongly for the economic development of the region by strategically pursuing a vision for the Hunter of sustainable economic growth and global competitiveness.
+RDA Hunter works with other regional organisations, hosts delegations and makes submissions to relevant inquiries, reviews and Ministers to influence the content of state and national policies and gain support for regional priorities.

-We champion the geographic, location and infrastructure comparative advantages of the region along with the need for:
+We champion the comparative and competitive advantages of the region along with the need for:

-- More investment into the Hunter; - Better physical infrastructure and connectivity, and - An environment that supports innovation to improve productivity growth and responsiveness to global changes.
+- More investment into the Hunter; - Better economic infrastructure and connectivity, and - An innovation eco-system that improves productivity and responsiveness to global changes.